 Swim Lane Diagram

 - Start your chart.
-Define the start point the process or system to be visualized.
-Add a rounded rectangle to the top of the appropriate swim lane to indicate that start point and label it.
+Define the starting point of the process.
+Add a rounded rectangle to the top of the appropriate swim lane to indicate its starting point and label it.

 - Add steps.
 Next add more steps to your chart.
 Each step should be connected to the one before it with a line.
 To draw steps in the same swimlane, draw from top to bottom.
 To add a step in another division go from left to right.
 With each step, describe what it represents until you reach the end of the process.
 The arrows between the steps indicate the transfer of information or flow.